Isidro5004/Casino/README.md

 # Monte-Carlo-Project
-Python Package that include monte carlo simulator
+This includes a python library with a simple monte carlo simulator.
+Author: Isidro Pride

+# Installation and Usage